edinburgh-napier/SET09102/notes/unit1_code_quality/code_smells.md

 Insider Trading typically occurs when classes are overly dependent on each other's inner workings, instead of interacting through well-defined, public interfaces.
-It violates the principle of encapsulation, which dictates that the internal state and behavior of an object should not be exposed directly to other objects.
+It violates the principle of encapsulation, which dictates that the internal state and behaviour of an object should not be exposed directly to other objects.

 **How to Fix It**